 He warns that AI has “huge implications” for national security, and not just for tactical reasons.

-“Artificial intelligence and automation could also bring about broader economic and political that affect foreign policy and international relations,” Scharre said.
+“Artificial intelligence and automation could also bring about broader economic and political [factors] that affect foreign policy and international relations,” Scharre said.
 “For example, if we see significant economic disruption caused by automation, how nations weather these challenges may play a major role in which nations remain global leaders.”

 The economic dangers of AI appear to be a primary concern for the authors of the National Security Strategy.
-That document specifically calls out China for challenging American technological superiority with its investments into AI – as well as its stealing of U.S. intellectual property in that area.
+That document specifically calls out China for challenging American technological superiority with its investments in AI — as well as its stealing of U.S. intellectual property in that area.

 “Breaches of U.S. commercial and government organizations also provide adversaries with data and insights into their target audiences,” the NSS reads.
 “China, for example, combines data and the use of AI to rate the loyalty of its citizens to the state and uses these ratings to determine jobs and more.”

-China’s interest in AI has bled to the highest levels, with eagle-eyed Chinese bloggers noting that President Xi Jinping prominently displays books about AI and machine learning -- including Pedro Domingos’ “The Master Algorithm” and Brett King’s “Augmented” – on his bookshelf.
-China’s focus has not been lost on American industry.
+China’s interest in AI has bled to the highest levels, with eagle-eyed Chinese bloggers noting that President Xi Jinping prominently displays books about AI and machine learning — including Pedro Domingos’ “The Master Algorithm” and Brett King’s “Augmented” — on his bookshelf.
+And China’s focus has not been lost on American industry.

-At a November event hosted by Scharre’s team at CNAS, Eric Schmidt, CEO of Google parent company Alphabet and the chairman of the Pentagon’s Defense Innovation Board, said that the U.S. needs to “get our act together” if it doesn’t want to fall behind on the technology that could determine the future of both the defense and commercial sectors.
+At a November event hosted by Scharre’s team at CNAS, Eric Schmidt, CEO of Google parent company Alphabet and the chairman of the Pentagon’s Defense Innovation Board, said the U.S. needs to “get our act together” if it doesn’t want to fall behind on technology that could determine the future of both the defense and commercial sectors.